Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Introduction

 The well-known Arrow's impossibility theorem states that there exists no aggregation rule satisfying a small set of desirable properties \citep{arrow1950difficulty}.
 In the absense of an ``ideal'' rule, various aggregation rules have been proposed and studied.
-Following Fishburn's classification (\citeyear{fishburn1977condorcet}), we can distinguish between the SWFs for which the output ranking can be computed from the \emph{majority graph} alone, those for which the output ranking can be computed from the \emph{weighted majority graph} alone, and all other SWFs\footnote{ Fishburn's classification actually applies to social \emph{choice} functions, which prescribe a subset of winning alternatives from a collection of rankings, but the extension to SWFs is straightforward.}.
+Following Fishburn's classification \cite{fishburn1977condorcet}, we can distinguish between the SWFs for which the output ranking can be computed from the \emph{majority graph} alone, those for which the output ranking can be computed from the \emph{weighted majority graph} alone, and all other SWFs.
 The majority graph is obtained from the input rankings by defining one vertex per alternative $c$ and by adding an edge from $c$ to $c'$ if $c$ is preferred to $c'$ in a strict majority of input rankings.
 In the weighted majority graph, each edge is weighted by the majority margin.
 The many SWFs that rely on these graphs alone take therefore only pairwise comparisons into account to determine an output ranking.
-For a compendium of these SWFs, the interested reader may refer for instance to the book by \citeauthor{brandt2016handbook} (\citeyear{brandt2016handbook}).
+Note that Fishburn's classification actually applies to social \emph{choice} functions, which prescribe a subset of winning alternatives from a collection of rankings, but the extension to SWFs is straightforward.
+For a compendium of SWFs that rely solely on (weighted) majority graphs, we refer the reader to the book chapter by \citeauthor{zwicker2016introduction} \cite{zwicker2016introduction}.

-The importance of this class of SWFs in social choice theory can be explained by their connection with the \emph{Condorcet consistency} property.
-This property states that, if there is a Condorcet winner (i.e., an alternative with outgoing edges to every other alternatives in the majority graph), then it should be ranked first in the output ranking.
-Nevertheless, as shown for instance by \citeauthor{baldiga2010choice} (\citeyear{baldiga2010choice}), the lack of Condorcet consistency is not necessarily a bad thing, because this property may come into contradiction with the objective of maximizing voters' agreement with the output ranking.
+The importance of this class of SWFs can be explained by their connection with the \emph{Condorcet consistency} property, stating: if there is a Condorcet winner (i.e., an alternative with outgoing edges to every other ones in the majority graph), then it should be ranked first in the output ranking.
+Nevertheless, as shown by \citeauthor{baldiga2010choice} \cite{baldiga2010choice}, the lack of Condorcet consistency is not necessarily a bad thing, because this property may come into contradiction with the objective of maximizing voters' agreement with the output ranking.
 The following example illustrates this point.